 That’s cause for concern, especially for parents.
 Mounting evidence suggests that flame retardants interfere with hormones and reproductive systems, stunting child development and harming fetuses.
 This data forces us to ask the question: is the trade-off between short-term safety and the potential for long term harm worth it?
-Even as federal and state governments ban the most worrisome chemicals (prompting manufacturers to introduce new and sometimes even less safe and less reliable alternatives) the answer seems to be no. Worse, the issue is not simply that vestiges of flame retardants persist in the environment and in the food chain for generations, but that these chemicals may not meaningfully retard flame.
-The trade off may have never been between fire safety and biological harm—but between the suggestion of fire safety and the reality of risk.
+Even as federal and state governments ban the most worrisome chemicals (prompting manufacturers to introduce new and sometimes even less safe and less reliable alternatives) the answer seems to be no. Worse, these chemicals may not meaningfully retard flame.
+The trade-off may have never been between fire safety and biological harm — but between the suggestion of fire safety and the reality of risk.

 A Brief History of Flame Retardants

 The story of how we ended up with children’s items (and children) full of flame retardants begins in the early 1970s, when manufacturers began incorporating the flame retardant TDCPP (Tris(1,3-dichloro-2-propyl) phosphate) into kid’s pajamas and then, gradually, into furniture, mattresses, and other flammable items.
 They didn’t have much choice in the matter.
 Smoldering cigarettes had started thousands of deadly fires and, when lawmakers called upon Big Tobacco to create a flame retardant cigarette, they passed the buck.
 Textiles and furniture companies stepped up.
 If the cigarettes weren’t safe, at least the couch could be.